starship/starship/docs/config/README.md

 ## Fossil Metrics

 The `fossil_metrics` module will show the number of added and deleted lines in the check-out in your current directory.
+At least v2.14 (2021-01-20) of Fossil is required.

 ### Options